devilry/devilry-userdoc/src/contact.rst

     channels, like the issue tracker, or in the Q&A forums.
 This mailinglist is typically for those that need private and direct contact with the Developers, and requests belonging in the other contact channels is ignored.

+    The warning above about sensitive information is also for this list.

 devilry-contact@googlegroups.com